StackVista/stackstate-docs/stackpacks/integrations/aws.md

 - [EventBridge Role](aws-policies.md#stackstateeventbridgerole-usd-region) - Give permission for EventBridge to send data to Kinesis Firehose

 {% hint style="info" %}
 IAM is a global service.
 While IAM roles can be shared, it is recommended that an IAM role is created per service, per region and the policies tailored to allow only least-privilege access to the destination resource.
-Sample policies can be found here.
 {% endhint %}

 #### KMS Key (Optional)